After testing the best boiling water taps, I’ve ditched my kettle for good – here are the top 8 I tried

 How much it costs to run a boiling water tap takes some serious maths, so we've done that for you.
 But if you're in a rush, the long and short of it is that boiling water taps are cheaper to run than kettles, which are on average 2.5p per boil, compared to 10p to fully refill a 3 litre boiling water tank.

-Boiling water tap, or hot water tap?
+Is it a boiling water tap or hot water tap?

 One of the biggest factors when buying is whether to get a tap that delivers true boiling water at 100°C or one that’s a fraction cooler, also known as an ‘instant hot water tap’.
 Check what you're getting in advance to avoid disappointment.